laravel/spark-next-docs/src/spark-stripe/configuration.md

 ### Customizing Payment Method Checkout

 In addition to customizing the checkout experience when creating new subscriptions, you may also customize the checkout session when adding new payment methods.
 This can be accomplished using the `paymentMethodSessionOptions` method.
-Typically, you should invoke Spark's `paymentMethodSessionOptions` method in the `boot` method of your `SparkServiceProvider` class.
+Typically, you should invoke Spark's `paymentMethodSessionOptions` method in the `boot` method of your `SparkServiceProvider` class:

 ```php
 use App\Models\User;